Pang Panpan: Gymnastics skills

-On floor exercise, she shows off her twisting capabilities and choreography.
+In the floor exercise, Pang shows off her twisting capabilities and choreography.
 On the balance beam, she performs split jumps that arch more than the 180-degree requirement.
 She is also capable of the very difficult tucked barani (front somersault with a half turn).
-On Uneven Bars, she has made some improvement with her lines and execution, being careful not to bend her arms on swings.
+On the uneven bars, she has made some improvement with her lines and execution, being careful not to bend her arms on swings.
 On this apparatus, she does a transition from the high bar to the low bar called the Ezhova (named after a Russian gymnast) that is basically a layout barani.
 On vault, she is capable of performing the double-twisting yurchenko that has a 5.8 A-score in the 2006 Code of Points.